jobinesh/oracle-code-one/README.md

+# Building a Polyglot GraphQL Server
+This example is used for demonstrating GaphQL features dicussed as part of the following talk in Oracle Code One 2018 : https://oracle.rainfocus.com/widget/oracle/oow18/catalogcodeone18?search=DEV6113

-If you are new to Kubernetes, it is worth reading the following article for a quick start : https://hackernoon.com/getting-started-with-microservices-and-kubernetes-76354312b556
+If you are new to Kubernetes, please read the following article for a quick start : https://hackernoon.com/getting-started-with-microservices-and-kubernetes-76354312b556

-# Oracle Code One 2018 demo
 Here are the steps for running this demo:

 1. Install minikube locally so that you can have a local Kubernetes environment to try out this demo : https://kubernetes.io/docs/tasks/tools/install-minikube/
 2. Clone the demo project, open the terminal and go to the project folder (polyglot-demo).
 Following steps assume that you are on this folder git clone https://github.com/jobinesh/oracle-code-one.git